Segment Information

 The measure of segment assets is reported as total assets on the Consolidated Balance Sheet.
 The accounting policies of the retail segment are the same as those described in "Note 2: Summary of Significant Accounting Policies".

-Financial information, including segment revenue, significant expenses, and operating (loss) income for fiscal years 2024, 2023 and 2022 were as follows (in thousands):
+Financial information, including segment revenue, significant expenses, and operating loss for fiscal years 2025, 2024 and 2023 were as follows (in thousands):

 Fiscal Year Ended